Bialystok-Grodno District

-Bialystok-Grodno District (Verwaltungbezirk Bialystok-Grodno) was an administrative division of German-controlled territory of Ober-Ost during World War I (after the Gorlice–Tarnów Offensive).
+Bialystok-Grodno District (Verwaltungbezirk Bialystok-Grodno) was an administrative subdivision of German-controlled territory of Ober-Ost during World War I (after the Gorlice–Tarnów Offensive).
 It was bordered by the Lithuania District to the north.

 History

-The area was formed roughly by parts of the former Grodno Governorate of the Russian Empire.
+The area was formed roughly by parts of the occupied Grodno Governorate of the Russian Empire.

+Initially, in 1915, the territory of the newly created Ober Ost administration was divided into six districts, headed by German administrators (governors), including: von Bockelberg in Bialystok and Theodor von Heppe in Grodno (the others were: Rüdiger von Haugwitz in Suvalki, von Beckerath in Vilna, Franz-Joseph zu Isenburg-Birstein in northwestern Lithuania (Kovno), and Alfred von Gossler in Courland).

+In March 1917, regional administration was reorganized, dividing the entire Ober Ost into three districrs: Courland, Lithuania, and the united Bialystok-Grodno district.

+In August 1918, the Bialystok-Grodno district was included into the enlarged Lithuanian district.